Excitation of nonlinear second order betatron sidebands for Knock Out slow extraction at the third-integer resonance

 Spectra of transverse beam motion are obtained by observing the position of the circulating beam as a function of time at a fixed location in the synchrotron.
 For the linear case, the resulting spectra are well understood and dominated by the betatron sidebands at $f = (n \pm q_\x) f_\rev$ below and above each harmonic $n \in \naturals$ of the revolution frequency $f_\rev$.
-These sidebands are the result of an amplitude modulation of the transverse position caused by the betatron oscillations of particles and are used to determine linear quantities like tune and chromaticity \cite{Betz.2017}.
+These harmonics are related to the transverse position of the beam centroid \cite{Singh.2018b}.
+The sidebands are the result of the amplitude modulation of this position due to betatron oscillations and are used to determine linear quantities like tune and chromaticity \cite{Betz.2017}.

 In the nonlinear case the betatron oscillation are frequency modulated.
 Therefore, one expects multiple sidebands of order $k \in \naturals$ around each harmonic $n$: